These resources aim to encourage children to create their own artworks, inspired by artworks in the National Galleries of Scotland Collection.

 A picture of something inspired by nature.
 It could depict natural objects or an outdoor scene.
 The picture could be realistic or abstract.

-Any materials, techniques or processes (for example drawing, painting, printmaking, textiles, photography, computer aided design, collage, montage) to make your piece as long as each entry is two-dimensional.
+Any materials, techniques or processes (for example drawing, painting, printmaking, textiles, photography, computer aided design, collage, montage) to make your piece.